 The top bracket starts for married couples with taxable income over $612,350 and individuals with taxable income over $510,300.
 The rate is now 37 percent, compared to 39.6 percent previously.

 4. State taxes

-The itemized deduction for state taxes is now capped at $10,000, where in past years there was no limit.
-Castriano says residents of high tax states like California, New York and New Jersey will have a more difficult time surpassing the standard deduction because of that limitation.
+The itemized deduction for state taxes is capped at $10,000, where in past years there was no limit.
+Residents of high tax states like California, New York and New Jersey will have a more difficult time surpassing the standard deduction because of that limitation.

 5. Mortgage interest

 Another deduction that has changed is mortgage interest.
 The new cap on mortgage debt that you can take interest deductions on is $750,000, down from $1 million.
 This applies to mortgages taken after December 15, 2017.